drogonframework/drogon-docs/ENG-02-Installation.md

 **Note: These libraries below are not mandatory.
 You could choose to install one or more database according to your actual needs.**

-**Note: If you want to develop you webapp with database, please install the database develop environment first, then install drogon, otherwise you will encounter a `NO DATABASE FOUND` issue.**
+**Note: If you want to develop your webapp with database, please install the database develop environment first, then install drogon, otherwise you will encounter a `NO DATABASE FOUND` issue.**